MichaelOdumosu57/crexi_take_home/my_docs/PROJECT_INFO.md

 # Aspects

 ## Challenges
-* Getting the global to offset to the right on the profile detail pae
+* Getting the global to offset to the right on the profile detail pane
+* getting the point of the users location to face the camera
+* Implementing server side pagination

 ## Enjoyed
 * learning about host-context as a neat logic for managing overlayLoading and seeing how the crexi team managed overlayLoading
 * how they setup there scss library and theme I am going to take with me throughout my career
+* Looking at other submissions and making optimizations

 ## Leadership